 From India, Madras

-Risk Assessment : An identification of what within your work or workplace, which may have the potential to cause harm to people or workers, so that you can consider whether you have provided sufficient precautions or need to do more to prevent harm.
+Risk Assessment: An identification of what within your work or workplace may have the potential to cause harm to people or workers, so that you can consider whether you have provided sufficient precautions or need to do more to prevent harm.

-Risk analysis : Risk analysis is the process of defining and analyzing the dangers to individuals, businesses and government agencies posed by potential natural and human-caused adverse events.
+Risk analysis is the process of defining and analyzing the dangers to individuals, businesses, and government agencies posed by potential natural and human-caused adverse events.
 In IT, a risk analysis report can be used to align technology-related objectives with a company's business objectives.
 A risk analysis report can be either quantitative or qualitative.

 In quantitative risk analysis, an attempt is made to numerically determine the probabilities of various adverse events and the likely extent of the losses if a particular event takes place.

-Hazardous Assessment : A hazard assessment is an evaluation of a work place, or work situation, as to the potential for hazards that an employee may encounter while performing the job
+A hazard assessment is an evaluation of a workplace or work situation as to the potential for hazards that an employee may encounter while performing the job.

 From United States, Fpo

-Risk Analysis means to understand a magnitude of risk that might have occurred or may occur for sure,this step occurs after Risk Assessment.
+Risk Analysis means understanding the magnitude of risk that might have occurred or may occur for sure.
+This step occurs after Risk Assessment.

-Risk Assessment means to understand the types of risk and probability of such risk to occur in any stage of time of continuous process.
-This process is before Risk Analysis.
+Risk Assessment means understanding the types of risk and the probability of such risk occurring at any stage of a continuous process.
+This process is done before Risk Analysis.

-Hazard Assessment means to understand the impact of a particular incident, occurrence of which is quiet high on the scale of probability and impact, it also includes actions plans to contain the damage that may be caused due to the incident.
+Hazard Assessment means understanding the impact of a particular incident, the occurrence of which is quite high on the scale of probability and impact.
+It also includes action plans to contain the damage that may be caused due to the incident.
 This is usually done after Risk Assessment and Risk Analysis.

 Octavious